jezzsantos/saastack/src/Tools.GitHubActions/VariableSubstitution/README.md

 To make the variable substitution work correctly, you must define all the variables and secrets in the GitHub project using the same names as the keys in the `appsettings.json` files, and replacing any `:`, `-` and `.` characters with an underscore `_` character.
 Where all the characters of the variable/secret name are in uppercase (no mixed-casing).

-For example, in the `appsettings.json` file we might have the following settings:
+For example, in the `appsettings.json` files, we might have the following settings:
 ```json
 {
   "ApplicationServices": {